Ste452/chess-system/README.md

 <br>
 <br>

-> This project aims to propose a chess game on the console, based on concepts such as object-oriented programming and the interpretation of modeling projects with UML.
+> This project aims to propose a chess game on the console, based on concepts such as object-oriented programming and the interpretation of modeling projects with UML™ (Unified Modeling Language™).

 <br>
 <br>